NikolaiShipilov/openDAQ/core/opendaq/security/doc/credential_provider_usage_scenarios.md

   **Then** the second provider - not the auto/default-selected first one - is the one whose `requestCredentials`/`cacheCredentials` gets called; verify by checking which provider's cache holds the entry afterward (§3.1's technique), or by giving each provider observably different prompts/behavior.
   **And** this choice is "sticky" across a later `"PayloadDescriptor"` change: switching to a different method that the second provider *also* supports keeps it selected (not silently reverting to whichever provider is first in the new candidate list) - confirming the config remembers the caller's last explicit provider choice, not just the current one.

-### 4.4 — Explicit provider id that's format-incompatible or unregistered is now unreachable through the public API
+### 4.4 — Explicit provider id that's format-incompatible or unregistered is unreachable through the public API

-`"CredentialProviderId"`'s candidates are always pre-filtered live to providers compatible with the currently-selected `"PayloadDescriptor"` (see §4.1/§4.2) - there is no longer any config shape through which a caller can select a format-incompatible or nonexistent provider id at all, so `FindMatchingCredentialProvider`'s corresponding "explicit id names no compatible/no registered provider" failure paths are module-internal defensive code only, not something an application-level scenario can still exercise.
+`"CredentialProviderId"`'s candidates are always pre-filtered live to providers compatible with the currently-selected `"PayloadDescriptor"` (see §4.1/§4.2) - there is no config shape through which a caller can select a format-incompatible or nonexistent provider id at all, so `FindMatchingCredentialProvider`'s corresponding "explicit id names no compatible/no registered provider" failure paths are module-internal defensive code only, not something an application-level scenario can exercise.

-- **Given** the removal of `IAuthenticationConfigBuilder` (which previously exposed a plain-string `"CredentialProviderId"` with no such filtering)
+- **Given** `"CredentialProviderId"` is always a live Selection property, filtered to compatible providers, with no way to assign it an arbitrary string
-  **Then** these two failure paths have no remaining application-reachable trigger - worth a code-level note (not a runnable example) so a future change to this filtering doesn't silently reopen this gap without matching test coverage.
+  **Then** these two failure paths have no application-reachable trigger - worth a code-level note (not a runnable example) so a future change to this filtering doesn't silently reopen this gap without matching test coverage.

 ### 4.6 — An incompatible `"SuppliedSecret"` write is rejected